ElderMael/codexarcana-blog/content/blog/mentoring-faq/index.md

    > could equivalently view SRE as a specific implementation of DevOps with some
    > idiosyncratic extensions.

-   This answer usually satisfies the interviewer, but paraphrasing here, I think of SRE as an implementation of DevOps practices done by Google.

 1. What's the difference between DevOps and SREs?
+Per the previous question, but paraphrasing here, I think of SRE as an implementation of DevOps practices done by Google.

 [2]: https://www.youtube.com/watch?v=v_nhv6aY1Kg
 [3]: https://evolutionaryarchitecture.com/